 What VA Benefits Are Available to Former Prisoners of War (POWs)?

-Can Former POW Receive Disability Compensation and Healthcare Benefits?
+Can Former POW Receive VA Disability Compensation and Healthcare Benefits?

 Presumptive Conditions for Former POW

 The following disabilities are presumed to be service-connected for veterans held captive as POWs for any length of time:

 - Cold injury

 - Stroke and complications